unmtransinfo/ISBDSCourse/README.md

 # ISBDSCourse

 Independent Study in Biomedical Data Science (ISBDS)

-This repo for example code, documentation, and other resources.
+This repo for project templates, example code, documentation, and other resources.

 See also: